What is Care to Change?

 - Adult – age 20+

 - Workplace – United Way is inviting organizations that currently run a United Way fundraising campaign to enter a Care to Change video on behalf of your organization.
 Your video will be judged by our expert judging panel against other workplace videos only.
 Your video will also be posted online for a chance to win the Viewer’s Choice Award.
 Winners will be announced at our Spirit Awards event.

 The winners of the youth, adult and workplace categories are determined by our expert panel of judges, chaired by International Emmy Awards judge and United Way Board Member, Catherine Warren.
 The Viewers Choice Award is determined by you, the public!
 Voting takes place on this website from January 22 to February 13, 2014.

 United Way partners with Reel Youth, a not-for-profit, media empowerment program, to run fun and informative video making workshops for youth and adults associated with United Way.
 These workshops educate and empower people to share their voice through the medium of video.
 All videos made in these workshops are entered into the Care to Change video competition.
-For more information please contact Sally Richards at firstname.lastname@example.org.
+For more information please contact Emma Berg at email@example.com .